-IHPC Brings 2706, CAHCIM and Allina to Congressional Briefing on “Easing the US Healthcare Crisis: The Role of Integrative Health Care”
+IHPC Brings 2706, CAHCIM (now ACIMH) and Allina Health to a Congressional Briefing on “Easing the US Healthcare Crisis: The Role of Integrative Health Care”

 Margaret Chesney, PhD: CAHCIM chair: I think the presentations built well.
 I was the set-up person, using material from the IOM Report “Shorter Lives, Poorer Health” to identify what the crisis is; distinguish between the contributions of prevention and those of health promotion/health creation; also the needed synergy between integrative health care and integrative health policy.
 Margaret Chesney, PhD, chair of the Consortium of Academic Health Centers for Integrative Medicine (CAHCIM) and integrative medicine leader at UCSF Osher Center, explained IM/IHC and used heart disease exquisitely to illustrate the problem, and the difference between usual care and integrative care.
 She illustrated the growth of IM/IHC through the increase from 8 to 57 centers in CAHCIM between 1999 and today; and the comparable growth in number of hospitals offering integrative healthcare services.
 She offered good cost data, including Ornish’s work on both heart disease and prostate cancer – the latter showing telomere growth which is hugely important.